The Sarah Jane Adventures: Cast and crew

-Cast

 Doctor Who characters

-Including K9 and Sarah Jane, some characters from the past or current run of Doctor Who have appeared in The Sarah Jane Adventures.
+As well as Sarah Jane, some characters from the past or current run of Doctor Who appear in The Sarah Jane Adventures.
+K9, voiced by John Leeson, guest stars in the New Year's special as well as the series 1 finale, appears regularly in the third series, and makes two further appearances in series 4.
+The Doctor appears twice in the series, with David Tennant featuring in The Wedding of Sarah Jane Smith (2009), and his successor Matt Smith in Death of the Doctor (2010).
+The latter episode also guest stars Katy Manning as Jo Jones (née Grant), reprising the role she played alongside the Third Doctor (Jon Pertwee) between 1971 and 1973.
+The episode Sky was originally to have featured Smith, but scheduling prevented his appearance.
+Nicholas Courtney appears as Brigadier Sir Alistair Gordon Lethbridge-Stewart in Enemy of the Bane (2008), his final appearance as the character prior to his death in 2011.
+Various newsreader characters who appear across Davies' tenure as Doctor Who showrunner also appear in The Sarah Jane Adventures, namely Lachele Carl and Trinity Wells, Jason Mohammad and Anthony Debaeck.

 Numerous others have been referenced in dialogue.
 Several former companions of the Doctor are referenced in the story Death of the Doctor, and the episode also includes brief on-screen flashbacks showing the Third, Fourth and Tenth Doctors.
 Companion Harry Sullivan is referenced separately in dialogue on several occasions and a photograph of the character is visible in one episode.
 In an issue of Doctor Who Magazine, Sophie Aldred was read an email from Russell T. Davies, in which he declared his plans to bring Ace into a story had the show continued, and she was alluded to at the end of The Death of the Doctor when the fates of Harry Sullivan, Ian Chesterton, Barbara Wright, Ben Jackson, Polly, Tegan Jovanka, and Ace are revealed.
-The episode Sky was originally to have featured the Eleventh Doctor, but Matt Smith was not available.